-Run Google Cloud Print as a Windows Service
+Set up Google Cloud Print on a Windows print server

-- You have a Windows print server or other Windows machine that is on around the clock that you’d like to use for print job routing.
+- You have a Windows print server or other Windows machine that's on around the clock that you’d like to use for print job routing.

 - Windows 8, 64bit

 - Windows 7, 32/64bit